Mahesh04042001/vehicle_management/README.md

    Lookup relation.
    One to many relation.
 4. Exception Handling with try and catch.
-5. Promise with resolve and resolve.
+5. Promise with resolve and reject.
-6. Avoing Double time Click save.
+6. Avoid Double time Click save.
 7. Logger.
 8. Loggic Handling.
 9. Form validation in frontend level.